nicholaswilde/listen-for-shutdown/README.md

 # rpi-power-button

-Combined Power on / off Button for Raspberry Pi
+Combined Power on (GPIO3) / off (GPIO24) Button for Raspberry Pi

+By default, the software assumes the switch is connected to pin BCM 24.
+The pin can be changed in the Python source file.

 ## Installation